bonnie-le/Mapping_project/README.md

 Built with these open source libraries, loaded from CDN:

-Library	                  Used for	                           Licence Leaflet	                  Map rendering and interaction	       BSD-2-Clause leaflet-control-geocoder  Place search	                       BSD-2-Clause Leaflet.heat	          Heat layer support	               BSD-2-Clause PapaParse	              CSV parsing	                       MIT SheetJS	                  Excel parsing	                       Apache-2.0 html2canvas	              PNG export	                       MIT supabase-js	              Auth and database client	           MIT Flask	                  Serving the pages	                   BSD-3-Clause python-dotenv	          Reading .env	                       BSD-3-Clause
+Library Leaflet used for Map rendering and interaction, licence BSD-2-Clause Library leaflet-control-geocoder used for Place search, licence BSD-2-Clause Library Leaflet.heat used for Heat layer support, licence BSD-2-Clause Library PapaParse used for CSV parsing, licence MIT Library SheetJS	used for Excel parsing, licence Apache-2.0 Library html2canvas	used for PNG export,	licence MIT Library supabase-js	used for Auth and database client, licence MIT Library Flask used for Serving the pages, licence BSD-3-Clause Library python-dotenv used for Reading .env, licence BSD-3-Clause

 Map data and tiles: